Teegarden's Star: Properties

 Teegarden's Star is classified as a red dwarf as its approximate calculated mass of just over 0.09 times that of the Sun is narrowly above the limit of brown dwarfs.
 The inherently low temperature of such objects explains why it was not discovered earlier, since it has an apparent magnitude of only 15.1 (and an absolute magnitude of 17.22).
 Like most red and brown dwarfs it emits most of its energy in the infrared spectrum.

 The parallax was initially measured as 0.43 ± 0.13 arcseconds.
 This would have placed its distance at only 7.50 light-years, making Teegarden's Star only the third star system in order of distance from the Sun, ranking between Barnard's Star and Wolf 359.
 However, even at that time the anomalously low luminosity (the absolute magnitude would have been 18.5) and high uncertainty in the parallax suggested that it was in fact somewhat farther away, still one of the Sun's nearest neighbors but not nearly as high in the ranking in order of distance.
-A more accurate parallax measurement of 0.2593 arcseconds was made by George Gatewood in 2009, yielding the now accepted distance of 12.578 light-years.
+A more accurate parallax measurement of 0.2593 arcseconds was made by George Gatewood in 2009, yielding a distance of 12.578 light-years, very close to the value now accepted.

+Teegarden's Star is inactive compared to stars of similar spectrum and mass.
+It still shows some stellar flares with strengths comparable to the largest solar flares.
+Two of these flares were observed by a study, and one of them shows clear signatures of the Neupert effect.